The 2023 United Way Day of Caring powered by PNC

 Who makes this happen?

-There would be no Day of Caring without the hundreds of Volunteers, many of whom participate year after year!
+There would be no Day of Caring powered by PNC without the hundreds of Volunteers, many of whom participate year after year!
 We welcome: Penn State students, athletic teams, staff & faculty; teams from local businesses, clubs and faith-based organizations; regional school districts, individuals & couples too!

 Our Regional Nonprofit Agencies and Organizations are invited annually to submit projects.